-To understand how to approach marketing in recession, you need to step back and understand what recession means.
+To understand how to approach marketing in a recession, you need to step back and understand what recession means.
 The NBER defines a recession as a significant decline in economic activity spread across the economy and lasting more than a few months.
 Normally, a recession is visible in real GDP (Gross domestic product), real income, employment, industrial production, and wholesale-retail sales.
 When the trends fall across these five aspects for several months, it’s officially a recession.

 Although no two downturns are exactly the same, there’re certain patterns that usually occur during a recession.
 Understanding these circumstances and behaviour helps a lot with how your business responds to a financial crisis of this kind.
 In times of economic prosperity, it’s easy to be fooled that clever advertising and appealing products are the reasons behind the growth rate and increasing sales.
 Purchases depend on consumers’ having disposable income, feeling confident about their future, trusting in business and the economy, and embracing lifestyles and values that encourage consumption.

-Of course, advertising and appealing products are essential for brand loyalty and encouraging sales, but if the consumer’s cash flow is low and they are feel worried about their next paycheck, sales are bound to fall regardless of how appealing your advertising is.
-Therefore, companies need to understand the evolving consumption patterns and fine-tune their strategies accordingly when the consumers themselves do not have a purchasing power due to an economic crisis.
+Of course, advertising and appealing products are essential for brand loyalty and encouraging sales, but if the consumer’s cash flow is low and they feel worried about their next paycheck, sales are bound to fall regardless of how appealing your advertising is.
+Therefore, companies need to understand the evolving consumption patterns and fine-tune their strategies accordingly when the consumers themselves do not have purchasing power due to an economic crisis.

 Generally speaking, consumers set stricter priorities and reduce their spending.
 As sales start to drop, businesses typically cut costs, reduce prices, and postpone new investments.
-Marketing expenditures in areas from communications to research are often slashed across the board—but such indiscriminate cost cutting is a mistake.
+Marketing expenditures in areas from communications to research are often slashed across the board—but such indiscriminate cost-cutting is a mistake.
 You’ll understand why as you understand the psychology of recession and the different groups that consumers fall into.

 Understanding the Psychology of Recession